 Apply for a parking waiver

-In certain circumstances North Northamptonshire Council will consider the issue of a parking waiver or dispensation which gives exemptions from certain parking restrictions.
-This would allow a vehicle to park lawfully in what would otherwise be a contravention of a Traffic Regulation Order.
+In certain circumstances, we can consider issuing a parking waiver or dispensation which gives exemptions from certain parking restrictions.
+This allows you to park lawfully in what would normally be a contravention of a Traffic Regulation Order.

-Waivers can be issued to any individual or company who needs constant access to their vehicle which must be considered to be an integral part of the works being carried out, and whose work demands that they park close to the premises.
+Waivers can be issued to any individual or company who needs constant access to their vehicle (this must be considered to be an integral part of the works being carried out) and whose work demands that they park close to the premises.

 Charges now apply for all requests and applications should be made online.
 Payment will be taken via debit or credit card.